flowtsohg/mdx-m3-viewer/README.md

 8. myPathSolver is called with `texture.blp`, which returns `["Resources/texture.blp", ".blp", true]`, and we loop back to step 2, but with a texture this time.

 The path solver does two jobs here.
 First of all, it made the load calls shorter by avoiding to type "Resources/".
 But the real deal, is that it allows to selectively override sources, and change them in interesting ways.
+In this case, it allowed `model.mdx` to load `texture.blp`, wnich is a relative path.
+If the path would have been given directly, then the file wouldn't have been found.
-Generally speaking an identity solver is what you'll need (as in, it returns the source assuming its an url, its extesnion, and true for server fetch), but there are cases where this is not the case, such as loading custom user-made models, handling both in-memory and server-fetches in the same solver (used by the W3X handler), etc.
+Generally speaking, an identity solver is what you'll need (as in, it returns the source assuming its an url but prepended by some directory, its extension, and true for server fetch), but there are cases where this is not the case, such as loading custom user-made models, handling both in-memory and server-fetches in the same solver (used by the W3X handler), etc.

 So, we now have a model, but a model isn't something you can see.
 What you see in a scene are instances of a model.
 Creating a new instance is as simple as this: